 Please note that your history of chargeback ratios must be under 2%.

 E-commerce businesses must have a secure and fully-operational website.

 The Underwriting Process for High Ticket Merchant Accounts

 Underwriters are tasked with reviewing business applications.
 They try and identify those that operate according to a sound business model and abide by all legal and industry rules and regulations.

 Underwriters consider a variety of factors when assessing risk.
-Businesses with a history of high chargebacks or credit card transaction disputes pose a risk.
+Businesses with a history of high chargebacks or credit card transaction disputes when accepting high dollar amounts, always pose a risk.
 Additionally, those with negative bank account balances, unpaid bills, a history of late payments or questionable credit scores are also very risky.

 Merchants can take several steps to maximize the likelihood of an approved application: